Christmas in Malaga in 2024

 Things to do in Malaga at Christmas

-Christmas is one of the busiest times, packed with shoppers and tourists especially in the evenings when people come into town to see the lights and soak up some Christmas atmosphere.
-There are plenty of things to do in Malaga – Christmas markets, lights, concerts, art exhibitions… – and lots of these events are free.
+Christmas is usually one of the busiest times, packed with shoppers and tourists especially in the evenings when people come into town to see the lights and soak up some Christmas atmosphere.
+This year is of course different, but there are still plenty of things to do in Malaga – Christmas markets, lights, concerts, art exhibitions… – and lots of these events are free.

 What would you recommend in Malaga at Christmas?